 In all cases, we accept the null hypotheses ($\beta=1$ and $\delta=-\frac{1}{2}$) with a 5\% confidence level.
 Notice that all p-values, except the S\&P 500 VG $\delta$, are above 19\%.

-In table \ref{tab:stattests_int} we report an estimation of the parameter $\bar{k}$ and $\bar{\eta}$.
+In Table \ref{tab:stattests_int} we report an estimation of the parameter $\bar{k}$ and $\bar{\eta}$.

 We have statistical evidence that in all cases $\bar{k}$ and $\bar{\eta}$ are positive (we reject the null hypotheses of $\bar{k}=0$ and $\bar{\eta}=0$ with a 5\% confidence level).
-From these results and from Figure \ref{figure:skew} it is possible to infer a connection between the positive $\bar{\eta}$ and the negative \textit{skew}.\\
+From these results and from Figure \ref{figure:skew} it is possible to infer a connection between a positive $\bar{\eta}$ and the observed negative \textit{skew}.\\

 It is interesting to observe that these estimated parameters satisfy the inequalities of {\bf Theorem \ref{theorem:semplified_f}} for the existence of a power-law scaling ATS $\hat{ f}_{\theta}$.
-Moreover, the re-scaled process is Additive w.r.t. the ``real" time $T$.
+Moreover, the re-scaled process is additive w.r.t. the ``real" time $T$.
 This fact is a consequence of the properties of the volatility term structure $\sigma_T$ (it is always observed on real data that $\sigma^2_T T$ is non-decreasing) and of {\bf Proposition \ref{theorem:NewAdditive}}.
-This \textbf{Proposition} states that if $\left\{\hat{f}_\theta\right\}_{\theta \geq 0}$ is an Additive process then $\left\{\hat{f}_{T\sigma_T^2}\right\}_{T\geq 0}$ is an Additive process w.r.t. $T$\footnote{We have also calibrated the volatility surfaces considering the power-law scaling parameters in (\ref{eq:scaling}) with $\beta=1$ and $\delta = -0.5$.
-The results are of the same order of magnitude of table \ref{tab: MSE_APE}.}.
+This proposition states that if $\left\{\hat{f}_\theta\right\}_{\theta \geq 0}$ is an additive process then $\left\{\hat{f}_{T\sigma_T^2}\right\}_{T\geq 0}$ is an additive process w.r.t. $T$.\footnote{We have also considered a global calibration of the implied volatility surfaces considering the power-law scaling parameters in (\ref{eq:scaling}) with $\beta=1$ and $\delta = -0.5$.
+The results are of the same order of magnitude of Table \ref{tab: MSE_APE}.}